Approximating rough stochastic PDEs: The stochastic convolution

-A crucial tool to derive the moment estimates for $\XX_\eps$ will be the equivalence of moments for random variables in a given Wiener chaos.
+A crucial tool to derive the moment estimates for $\XX_\eps$ will be the equivalence of moments for random variables in a given Wiener chaos, see Lemma~\ref{lem:Nelson}.
 The decomposition \eref{e:Xsum} shows that $\XX_\eps$ is in the second Wiener chaos.
-Therefore, the Nelson estimate implies that we can estimate all moments of $\XX_\eps$ in terms of the second moments.
+Therefore, Nelson's estimate implies that we can estimate all moments of $\XX_\eps$ in terms of the second moments.

-Note that our definition of $\XX_\eps$ coincides with the canonical rough path lift of a Gaussian process discussed in \cite[Ch.
-15]{FV10} and also used in \cite{Ha10,HW10}.
+Note that our definition of $\XX_\eps$ coincides with the canonical rough path lift of a Gaussian process discussed in \cite[Ch.~15]{FV10} and also used in \cite{Ha10,HW10}.
 We prefer to work with the Fourier decomposition as it gives a direct way to prove moment bounds and avoids the notion of $2$-dimensional variation of the covariance, which seems a bit cumbersome in the present context.
+(See however \cite{Peter} for related calculations involving the two dimensional variation.)

 A key step in the construction of solutions to \eref{e:SPDE} in \cite{HW10} was to show that the process $\Pt(t, \cdot)$ is controlled by $X(t, \cdot)$ as soon as $\theta$ has a certain regularity.
-The derivative process is given as $\theta(t, \cdot)$.
+Its derivative process is then given by $\theta(t, \cdot)$.

 We will prove a similar statement for $\Pte$ and derive bounds that are uniform in $\eps$.
-For a given $\theta$ denote by $R^\theta_\eps$ the remainder in the rough path decomposition of $\Pte$ with respect to $X_\eps$, i.e. \begin{equ}[e:DefRteA] R^\theta_\eps(t,x,y) \, = \, \big( \Pte(t,y) - \Pte(t,x) \big) - \theta(t,x) \big( X_\eps(t,y) - X_\eps(t,x) \big) \end{equ} and \begin{equ}[e:DefRt] R^\theta(t,x,y) \, = \, \big( \Pt(t,y) - \Pt(t,x) \big) - \theta(t,x) \big( X(t,y) - X(t,x) \big). \end{equ}
+For a given $\theta$ denote by $R^\theta_\eps$ the remainder in the rough path decomposition of $\Pte$ with respect to $X_\eps$, i.e. \begin{equ}[e:DefRteA] R^\theta_\eps(t;x,y) \, = \, \big( \Pte(t,y) - \Pte(t,x) \big) - \theta(t,x) \big( X_\eps(t,y) - X_\eps(t,x) \big) \end{equ} and \begin{equ}[e:DefRt] R^\theta(t;x,y) \, = \, \big( \Pt(t,y) - \Pt(t,x) \big) - \theta(t,x) \big( X(t,y) - X(t,x) \big). \end{equ}